 Struggling with a money problem?

-“Where can I get help when I have a debt problem?” is a question that’s asked time and time again but the answer is not as simple as you may think.
+“Where can I get help when I have a debt or credit card debt problem?” is a question that’s asked time and time again but the answer is not as simple as you may think.

 When most of us need advice or assistance, naturally the first place we turn to is our friends and family.
 On the surface this may seem a little strange because, (unless you have a friend or relative that specialises in debt management or finance), there is likely to be very little practical, expert advice or assistance a friend or relative can offer – but the reason why we all do this is very simple and can be summed up in a single word.